BrythonServer/brython-server/README.md

 To begin working with Brython Server in development environment:

 * Clone this repository and cd into it.
-* Create a virtual environment: `python3 -m venv ./env`
+* Create a virtual environment: `python3.11 -m venv env`
-* Activate the virtual environment: `source ./env/bin/activate`
+* Activate the virtual environment: `source env/bin/activate`
-* Install the dependencies: `pip install -r requirements.txt`
+* Install the dependencies: `python3.11 -m pip install -r requirements.txt`

 ### Other Dependencies